bonitasoft/bonita-doc/md/transitions.md

 # Transitions

+This page explains how transitions connect all objects permitting the sequence flow to execute from start to end.

 ## Overview

 In Bonita Studio, transitions represent sequence flow.
 Transition arrows are used to connect all objects, allowing the sequence flow to move from the start to the end of a process.